fullstack-lang/gong/README.md

 ![gong logo](docs/images/gong%20logo.svg)

-A gong stack developped is based on go and angular.
-A gong web application is a set of gong stacks.
+With gong, a web application is a set of gong stacks.
+Each gong stack, based on go and angular, has its own data model.

 *Gong is a work in progress.
 API of the framework is not yet stabilized/baselined*